Astrrra/ESP8266GeminiServer/README.md

 # ESP8266 Gemini Server

+A simple gemini server implementation for the ESP8266

 ## Requirements
 * Arduino IDE set up for your ESP8266 board
 * [This](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) LittleFS plugin installed.